netgen/ezplatform-site-api/docs/reference/query_types/content_relations_reverse_fields.rst

 .. note:: This condition is required.

-.. note:: This is about **reverse** relations, which means that Content defined by this condition is
+.. note:: Since this is about **reverse** relations, Content defined by this condition is **not**
-          **not** the one containing relation type fields referenced by ``relation_field``, it's the one receiving relations from Content containing those fields.
+          the one containing relation type fields referenced by ``relation_field``.
+It's the one receiving relations from Content containing those fields.

 - **value type**: ``Content``
 - **value format**: ``single``